Hepatitis E Virus Open Reading Frame protein

 Antigen in ELISA and Western blots, excellent antigen for detection of HEV with minimal specificity problems.

-The protein is fused with beta-galactosidase at the N-terminus and contains immunodominant HEV ORF2 fragment, amino acids: 403-461.
-Hepatitis E Virus protein is purified by proprietary chromatographic techniques.
+The E.coli derived HEV protein is fused with beta-galactosidase at the N-Terminus.
+The protein contains immunodominant HEV ORF3 fragment, amino acids: 92-123.
+It is purified by proprietary chromatographic techniques.

 Specificity: Immunoreactive with sera of HEV-infected individuals.

 Surjit et al. (2004) The ORF2 protein of hepatitis E virus binds the 5' region of viral RNA.
 J. Virol.
 78:320.

 Tyagi et al. (2001) The full-length and N-terminal deletion of ORF2 protein of hepatitis E virus can dimerize.
 Biochem.
 Biophys.
 Res.
 Commun.
 286:214.